darklife/darkriscv/README.md

 - Virtex-6: 	137MHz
 - Kintex-7: 	167MHz

+That values are only for reference.
+The real values depends of some options in the core, such as the number of pipeline stages, who the memories are connected, etc.  Basically, the best clock is reached by the 3-stage pipeline version (85MHz), but it requires at lease 1 wait state in the load instruction and 2 extra clocks in the taken branches in order to flush the pipeline.
+The 2-state pipeline requires no extra wait states and only 1 extra clock in the taken branches, but runs with less performance (65MHz).

-Although is possible use the *darkriscv* directly connected to at least two blockRAM memories (one for instruction and another for data) working in the opposite clock edge and and deterministically keep a very good performance of 1 clock per instruction most of time at 75MHz, the most useful configuration is use a cache controller.
-In this case, is possible use large multi-megabyte memories with lots of wait-states and, at same time, reach a peak performance of 1 clock per instruction when the instructions and data are already cached.
-Of course, the cache controller impact the performance, reducing the clock from 75MHz to 50MHz and inserting lots of wait-states in the cache filling cycles.
+Regardless the synthesis performance, the *darkriscv* directly connected to at least two blockRAM memories (one for instruction and another for data) working in the opposite clock edges deterministically keep a very good performance of 1 clock per instruction most of time at 75MHz.
+However, it is not so flexibly, in a way that the 3-stage pipeline version enables use a single clock phase and, at same time, can work with wait states more easily (in fact, the load instruction always requires 1 wait state, regardless it is connected to a blockram or external memory).

-In fact, when running the "hello world" code we have the following results:
+When running the "hello world" code we have the following results:

-- darkriscv@75MHz -cache -wait-states 2-stage pipeline 2-phase clock:  6.40us
+- darkriscv@75MHz no-cache 0-wait-states 2-stage pipeline (2-phase clock): 392us
-- darkriscv@50MHz +cache +wait-states 2-stage pipeline 2-phase clock: 13.84us

-Although the first configuration reaches the best performance, the second configuration is probably the most realistic at this time!

-note: the 3-stage pipeline version is not available anymore, since the 2-stage pipeline version appears to be working well.
-Maybe it will return in the future.
-Anyway, the 2-state pipeline version works at 70MHz with or without i-cache only.
-For some reason, the d-cache does not work anymore and will be fixed in the future.
+- darkriscv@75MHz no-cache 0-wait-states 3-stage pipeline (1-phase clock): 500us
+- darkriscv@75MHz  i-cache 3-wait-states 3-stage pipeline (1-phase clock): 545us
+- darkriscv@75MHz id-cache 3-wait-states 3-stage pipeline (1-phase clock): 533us

+The instruction cache is working only in the 3-stage pipeline version and the data cache is working only in the simulation at this moment.
+The problem appears to be related to the blockram inference.
+Anyway, as long the caches work in the simulation, is possible measure the hit ratio in order to measure the efficiency: 91% for instruction cache and 68% for data cache, remembering that the data cache always miss in write operations.

 ## Development Tools (gcc)